-- (iv) Before commencing adoption leave, an employee is to provide the employer with a statutory declaration stating: - (1) the employee is seeking adoption leave to become the primary caregiver of the child; and - (2) particulars of any period of adoption leave sought or taken by the employee's partner. - (v) An employer may require an employee to provide confirmation of the placement from the appropriate government authority. - (vi) Where the placement of a child for adoption with an employee does not proceed or continue, the employee is to notify the employer immediately and the employer is to nominate a time not exceeding four weeks from receipt of notification for the employee's return to work. - (vii) An employee is not in breach of this clause as a consequence of failure to give the required periods of notice if the failure is due to a requirement of an adoption agency to accept earlier or later placement of a child, or due to the death of a spouse, or other compelling circumstances. - (viii) An employee seeking to adopt a child is entitled to unpaid leave to attend any compulsory interviews or examinations that are necessarily part of the adoption procedure.
+- (2) An employee is to notify the employer at least 10 weeks in advance of the date of commencement of parental leave for the adoption of a child and the period of leave to be taken.
+An employee may commence parental leave prior to providing such notice where, through circumstances beyond the control of the employee, the adoption of a child takes place earlier than expected. - (3) Before commencing parental leave for the adoption of a child, an employee is to provide the employer with a statutory declaration stating: - (A) the employee is seeking parental leave in connection with the adoption of a child; and - (B) whether the employee will act as the Primary or Secondary Caregiver for the period of Adoption Leave sought; and - (4) particulars of any period of Primary or Secondary Caregiver Adoption Leave sought or taken by the employee's partner. - (5) An employer may require an employee to provide confirmation of the placement from the appropriate government authority. - (6) Where the placement of a child for adoption with an employee does not proceed or continue, the employee is to notify the employer immediately and the employer is to nominate a time not exceeding four weeks from receipt of notification for the employee's return to work. - (7) An employee is not in breach of this clause as a consequence of failure to give the required periods of notice if the failure is due to a requirement of an adoption agency to accept earlier or later placement of a child, or due to the death of a spouse, or other compelling circumstances. - (vi) An employee seeking to adopt a child is entitled to unpaid leave to attend any compulsory interviews or examinations that are necessarily part of the adoption procedure.
 The employee and the employer are to agree on the length of the unpaid leave.
 Where agreement cannot be reached, the employee is entitled to take up to two days unpaid leave.
-If available paid leave, other than personal leave, may be taken instead. - (ix) An employee is not entitled to paid Adoption Leave unless the child that is, or is to be, placed with the employee for adoption: - (1) is, or will be, under 16 as at the day of placement, or the expected day of placement, of the child; and - (2) has not, or will not have, lived continuously with the employee for a period of 6 months or more as at the day of placement, or the expected day of placement of the child; and - (3) is not (otherwise than because of adoption) the child of the employee or the employee's spouse or partner. - (g) Variation of Period of Parental Leave change is to be notified at least four weeks prior to the commencement of the requested changed arrangements.
+If available, paid leave, other than personal leave, may be taken instead. - (vii) An employee is not entitled to parental leave for the adoption of a child unless the child that is, or is to be, placed with the employee for adoption: - is, or will be, under 16 as at the day of placement, or the expected day of placement, of the child; and - (2) has not, or will not have, lived continuously with the employee for a period of 6 months or more as at the day of placement, or the expected day of placement of the child; and